-- 2.3 These documents provide a brief outline of the history and existing character of the conservation areas.
-They also set out various preservation and enhancement proposals together with a discussion of the means of Implementation. - 2.4 However, the preservation and enhancement of the conservation areas needs to be a collaborative process and all those involved need a better understanding of what defines the special character and appearance of the areas. - 2.5 Revisions to the existing conservation area boundaries, through inclusions and exclusions are proposed around all of the Conservation Areas, with the exception of the Manygate Lane Conservation Area.
-This will serve to focus on the special character and appearance of each.
+- 2.3 The new Appraisal documents provide a brief outline of the history and existing character of the conservation areas.
+They also set out various preservation and enhancement proposals together with a discussion of the means of Implementation. - 2.4 However, the preservation and enhancement of the conservation areas needs to be a collaborative process and all those involved need a better understanding of what defines the special character and appearance of the areas. - 2.5 Revisions to the existing conservation area boundaries, through inclusions and exclusions are proposed around all of the Conservation Areas, with the exception of the Manygate Lane Conservation Area which remains unaltered.
+These revisions serve to focus on the special character and appearance of each. - 2.6 The public consultation exercise gave residents six weeks to review the Appraisals and make comments to the Local Planning Authority.
+The following responses were received (with officer response added where appropriate): - 2.7 Laleham Conservation Area 24/01072/CAA - No comments received.